lxg19970428/learngit/readme.txt

 <<<<<<< HEAD
 Creating to a new branch 'featurel'
 =======
-Creating a new branch 'featurel'
+Creating to a new branch 'featurel'
 >>>>>>> dev